 The Saudi Arabian Capital Market Authority Chairman also argued that the much-anticipated IPO is galvanizing broader efforts to reform the country`s financial system.

 He characterized the Tadawul as an "island unto itself", before adding: "The market was viewed as a local utility to be consumed by local investors and local issuers.
+The new thinking is to deregulate the market and open it up for foreign investors."

+The Saudi Arabian Capital Market Authority, which regulates the Tadawul, has already pushed through a wave of reforms in recent years.
 Most notably, it has made it possible for investors to short-sell equities listed on the country`s stock exchange and helped introduce a corporate governance code which prohibits public companies from combining the roles of chairman and CEO.

 Saudi Arabia is hoping the attention generated by the Aramco IPO will lead to a pick-up in the number of non-domestic companies listing on its markets.